 There are several concession stands offering everything from hot dogs and popcorn to sushi.
 Prices are a little on the high side ($7.50 for a foot long hot dog and up to $10 for a sushi roll), but hey, this is Canada.
 The stadium earns a bonus point for having a good variety of food including a frozen Lemonade Stand and a Mini Donut Shop.
-Service was very good - the staff was quite friendly and there were negligible lineups after the game started.
+Service is very good - the staff is quite friendly and there are negligible lineups after the game starts.
 Beer and some snacks are served in the stands but I only saw our server twice throughout the entire game, so I would not suggest depending on this service unless you don't want to miss any of the game.

 In addition to the food kiosks in the concourse, there are a number of other interesting features including a team merchandise stand and the "Bud Kerr Wall of Fame" celebrating the history of the stadium and its teams.